Skip to content

 self._nums: list[int] = [0] * size # Array for storing queue elements

-self._front: int = 0 # Front pointer, pointing to the front element
+self._front: int = 0 # Front pointer, points to the front of the queue element

 self._size: int = 0 # Queue length